Xoin-devs/GameWatcher/readme.md

     └── timeConstants.js
 ```

-### Contributing
+## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+See the LICENSE file for details.